SharePoint/sp-dev-docs/docs/sp-add-ins/Migration-API-MD5.md

 ms.collection:
 - IT_Sharepoint_Server_Top
 ms.assetid:
-description: "Change for ship disk option."
+description: "Change to the ship disk option."
 ---
 # OneDrive for Business and SharePoint Online Migration API:  Change for "Ship Disk" option